 Why?
 Because they haven’t been able to comply with the technical implementations of GDPR and therefore don’t want to face fines.
 So they have simply blocked traffic from the EU altogether.

-If your business doesn’t comply with GPDR you can get sanctioned up to 4% of the annual worldwide turnover or fined up to €20 million (the higher of the two), per infringement.
+If your business doesn’t comply with GDPR you can get sanctioned up to 4% of the annual worldwide turnover or fined up to €20 million (the higher of the two), per infringement.
 There is also a tiered approach to fines.
 For example, a company can be fined 2% for not having their records in order, not notifying the supervising authority and data subject about a breach, or not conducting an impact assessment.
 (Art.
 83)

-If you’re a small ecommerce shop or WordPress developer these fines could be devastating!
+Check out the GDPR fines tracker over at Privacy Affairs for the latest stats.
+Needless to say, if you’re a small ecommerce shop or WordPress developer these fines could be devastating!

 How to Make Your WordPress Site GDPR Compliant